simosund/bpf-examples/pping/README.md

 Windows host and the same target host will be considered a single flow.

 ## Output formats
+ePPing currently supports two different forms out output: individual reports for each RTT or periodically aggregated reports per IP-prefix.
+Additionally, it supports 3 different formats for the output (set with the `-F/--format` option):
+*standard*, *ppviz* and *json*.

+### Individual RTT reports
-pping currently supports 3 different formats, *standard*, *ppviz* and *json*.
-In general, the output consists of two different types of events, flow-events which gives information that a flow has started/ended, and RTT-events which provides information on a computed RTT within a flow.
+In the individual RTT reports mode, the output consists of two different types of events: flow-events which gives information that a flow has started/ended, and RTT-events which provides information on a computed RTT within a flow.

-### Standard format
+#### Standard format
 The standard format is quite similar to the Kathie's pping default output, and is generally intended to be an easily understood human-readable format writing a single line per event.